-Co-requisite Modules: Lecturer(s): Dr T Owen
+Lecturer(s): Dr T Owen

-Format: 15 hours lectures and 15 hours problems sessions Delivery Method: On-campus/virtual lectures and lab sessions.
+Format: 15 hours lectures and 15 hours problems sessions

 Module Aims: Students will be introduced to the principles of software development and the main professional issues associated with its practice.
 They will also develop a significant piece of software in teams.